SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Others

+- [dracula/dracula-theme](https://github.com/dracula/dracula-theme) - 🧛🏻‍♂️ Dark theme for all the things!
 - [microsoft/DNS-Challenge](https://github.com/microsoft/DNS-Challenge) - This repo contains the scripts, models, and required files for the Deep Noise Suppression (DNS) Challenge.
 - [jim-schwoebel/voice_datasets](https://github.com/jim-schwoebel/voice_datasets) - 🔊 A comprehensive list of open-source datasets for voice and sound computing (95+ datasets).
 - [z-bingo/awesome-image-denoising-state-of-the-art](https://github.com/z-bingo/awesome-image-denoising-state-of-the-art) - awesome image and video denoising, state of the art networks